 - chocolate chips-I use dark chocolate chips by Callebaut, they have an amazing flavour and are perfect for the cake. you can use whatever chocolate chips you can find, but make sure they are dark chocolate.

 - self-raising flour- this is flour with a rising agent already in it.
-If you don't have any, you can use 2 tsps of baking powder per cup of plain flour.
+If you don't have any, you can use 2 tsps of baking powder per cup of plain flour or all purpose flour.

-- chocolate-the chocolate you put on top makes your icing, so you need to choose well, I use this dark cadburys one, or the nestle plaistowe.
+- chocolate-the chocolate you put on the top layer makes your icing, so you need to choose well, I use this dark cadburys one, or the nestle plaistowe.

 How to make this recipe